 Unless weight is more or less central, a short heavy van is safer to tow than a long van of the same weight.
 The see-saw effect also shows it is not good to have anything heavy at either end.
 Locate tool-boxes, batteries, spare wheels etc as close to the axle/s.
 Never at the far ends.

 You have some control over this.
 The heavier whatever you load, the closer it needs to be to the axles.
-Never load heavy stuff up-front and ‘balance’ that by heavy stuff at the rear.
+Never load anything heavy up-front and ‘balance’ that by weight at the rear.

 Caravan weight safe to tow – relates also to caravan length